LorenzoPiombini/memoryPool/README.md

 After each allocation is used (e.g., printing the integers or the string), `pool_free()` returns the memory to the pool, making it available for reuse.
 This showcases the efficiency of a memory pool: rather than relying on the system's heap management for every allocation, you manage a single block and reuse it flexibly.
 Finally, `pool_destroy()` ensures all resources are properly released when the program ends.

+the types that you can use are defined in `mem_pool.h` along with the struct that emplement the very pool.